atdt/harvesting-toolkit/README.md

 ## 3. Generate HTML, JSON & Directory

 Before starting it's best to get a directory going for the data you're going to archive.
-You will be in charge of creating & collecting this structure for each link that's deemed uncrawlable.
+You will be in charge of creating and collecting this structure for each link that's deemed uncrawlable.
 Using the example from step 1, the structure of the archive will look like so:

 	DAFD2E80-965F-4989-8A77-843DE716D899
 		├── DAFD2E80-965F-4989-8A77-843DE716D899.html